 By default the input setting will be set to Two hands, you can change this by selecting any of the other input modes (Central Line or One hand) in the Primitive Objects Panel.

 Primitive Objects Panel

 - Two hands: Create primitives by using both controllers.
 Moving hands together and apart or up and down will adjust the size and shape.

 - Central Line: Create objects with the X axis as a pivot point of the object.

 - One hand: Create primitives by moving one hand in space to adjust the size and final shape of the object.

 B. Primitive Objects: Choose among 11 different 3D shapes.

-C. SubD: Click the SubD button to convert shapes to SubD primitives (currently only Cube, Torus, Plane, Sphere and Cylinder can be converted to SubD objects, all other primitives will be greyed out).
+C. SubD: Click the SubD button to convert shapes to SubD primitives (currently only Cube, Torus, Plane, Sphere, Circle and Cylinder can be converted to SubD objects, all other primitives will be greyed out).

 SubD Customize option: When the SubD option is active you can switch from Default Primitives to Customise Primitives.
 With this enabled, you can select the number of vertices on each side of the object once you create the shape.

 D. Measurement Tool (Measure): Use to measure objects in space.
 We created a separate article for this tool here.